(THE ASCENT is out today on PC and Xbox, including the Xbox Game Pass)

 The atmosphere of THE ASCENT owes itself to many sources, most notably to the darkly humorous satire of JUDGE DREDD and the neon hellscapes of BLADE RUNNER.
 The city around you is a living, breathing entity, always bustling and loud.
 It’s a vivid and intense vision of life in a world that keep expanding, even as everything around it is already devoured.
 During my playthrough, I found myself staring into the steel and glass expanse more than once, marveling at the subtle worldbuilding in the background.

 But most of all, THE ASCENT is impressive for how fun it is to play.
 If you really were to nitpick, you can see where the corners are cut.
-Weapons aren’t the most impressive, and repetition sets in quick.
+Weapons aren’t the most impressive, and repetition sets in quickly.
 Your skill tree doesn’t change the gameplay loop in the slightest.
 And having aliens speak in gobbledygook gets old really quick.

 But these are gripes you have to purposefully search for.
 While playing, all of that goes out the window.
 Because when it comes down to it, THE ASCENT is the definitive take on cyberpunk that CYBERPUNK 2077 should have been.
 It’s an inventive, dazzling vision of the future that combines classic styles and tropes into a staggering revelation.